Tips for Data Collection

 - Yes, you click on the thumbnail outside the capture frame in the main menu (the one that shows all three pictures).

 How do I get the best GPS accuracy on the iPhone?

 - First, click “Get GPS Fix”.
-Then zoom in on location map in and make sure the “pin” is at an appropriate position.
-If it looks off, press again “Get GPS Fix”.
+Then zoom in on the location map and make sure the “pin” is in the right position.
+If it looks not accurately placed, press “Get GPS Fix” again.
 Re-check your position.
 You may need to do this each time you start a new (replicate) collection series.

 FAQs when entering or looking at data using Chesapeake Water Watch Fieldscope site: